steveloughran/engineering-proposals/refactoring-s3a.md

 Too much stuff accruing in `S3AUtils` and `S3ATestUtils`.
-As this is where we place most of the static operations, they're both unstructured collections of unreleated operations.
-While this isn't iself an issue, the fact that most new features add new operations to the bottom of these files, it is a permanent source of merge problems.
+As this is where we place most of the static operations, they're both unstructured collections of unrelated operations.
+While this isn't itself an issue, the fact that most new features add new operations to the bottom of these files, it is a permanent source of merge problems.